typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/explicit-module-boundary-types.md

 // Should indicate that no value is returned (void) export function test() {
   return;
 }

-// Should indicate that a number is returned export default function () {
-  return 1;
-}

 // Should indicate that a string is returned